Gigaspaces/xap-docs/site/content/xap121adm/memoryxtend-rocksdb-ssd.markdown

 weight: 200
 ---

-{{% ssummary %}}  {{% /ssummary %}}

-# What Is RocksDB?
+# Native Persistence
+XAP Native Persistence delivers built-in high speed persistence using HDD or SSD.
+It delivers low latency write and read performance & fast data recovery.
+XAP Native Persistence is based on {{%exurl "RocksDB""http://rocksdb.org/"%}} that is an embeddable persistent key-value store for fast storage on regualr drives and flash devices.

-{{%exurl "RocksDB" "http://rocksdb.org/"%}} is an embeddable persistent key-value store for fast storage on flash devices.
-It was developed at Facebook and is now a popular {{%giturl "open source project" "https://github.com/facebook/rocksdb"%}}.
-XAP provides a [MemoryXtend](./memoryxtend.html) add-on based on RocksDB, which is the recommended choice for hybrid RAM-SSD clusters.
+It was developed at Facebook and is now a popular {{%giturl "open source project""https://github.com/facebook/rocksdb"%}}.
+XAP Native Persistence is part of the [MemoryXtend](./memoryxtend.html) add-on.

 # Prerequisites

-- The MemoryXtend add-on uses RocksDB {{%version "rocksdb"%}}
 - Java 7 (or later)
 - Currently supports Linux only (Windows support will be available in the future)
 - Read/Write permissions to mounted devices/partitions